-Candidates should be professionally dressed, including a white lab coat, and are required to provide their own standard stethoscopes.
+Candidates should be professionally dressed, including a white lab coat with any school logo covered, and are required to provide their own standard stethoscopes.
 Each candidate will be provided with a boxed lunch at the first of two scheduled examination breaks.
 Candidates may bring their own food (not requiring reheating) and beverages for use during the breaks if desired.
 If a candidate has strict dietary needs, it is recommended that he or she bring his or her own food for the examination day.